Citizenship: India

-International
+Supranational

-Some intergovernmental organizations have extended the concept and terminology associated with citizenship to the international level, where it is applied to the totality of the citizens of their constituent countries combined.
+Some Supranational unions have extended the concept associated with citizenship to the supranational level, where it is applied to the totality of the citizens of their constituent countries combined.
 Citizenship at this level is a secondary concept, with rights deriving from national citizenship.

 European Union

 The Maastricht Treaty introduced the concept of citizenship of the European Union.
 Article 17 (1) of the Treaty on European Union stated that: Citizenship of the Union is hereby established.
 Every person holding the nationality of a Member State shall be a citizen of the Union.
 Citizenship of the Union shall be additional to and not replace national citizenship.

 An agreement is known as the amended EC Treaty established certain minimal rights for European Union citizens.
 Article 12 of the amended EC Treaty guaranteed a general right of non-discrimination within the scope of the Treaty.
 Article 18 provided a limited right to free movement and residence in the Member States other than that of which the European Union citizen is a national.
 Articles 18-21 and 225 provide certain political rights.

 Union citizens have also extensive rights to move in order to exercise economic activity in any of the Member States which predate the introduction of Union citizenship.